 The AMC normally does not regard the absence of barriers to enter the market as sufficient evidence to exclude potential monopoly power of an analysed undertaking.
 The authority would usually analyse whether there exists an actual (rather than purely hypothetical) possibility to enter the market.
 In particular, the AMC may directly contact potential market entrants asking if they plan to start operating on the market, how soon, etc. Further, the AMC will analyse, inter alia, whether such new players would be capable of compensating the hypothetical price increase by the dominant company and satisfy the relevant demand for products.

-Types of barriers to be analysed will depend on the market and product specifics; the following are typically considered:
+Types of barriers to be analysed will depend on the market and product specifics; the following are typically considered: administrative, economical, organisational and so on.

 In practice, the AMC is likely to consider barriers as significant if within one to two years the new entrant cannot compensate its market entry expenditures and act effectively on the market.